If you’re a prospective birth parent, you may ask, “If my child is adopted, do I still have to pay child support?”

 Before you cease paying your child support obligations, make sure you talk to an attorney and the North Carolina Child Support Enforcement office.
 They can best answer any questions you have about your current child support obligations and any payments that you may owe after your child’s adoption is complete.
 The counselors at A Child’s Hope can also refer you to the correct professional or attorney for your situation.

 In addition to the referrals, our counselors can help you better understand your legal rights and responsibilities during the adoption process, how the adoption process works and what financial resources are available if you’re considering adoption.
-If you’re asking, “If my child is adopted, do I still have to pay child support?” please call us today at 877-890-4673, text PREGNANT to 919-971-4396 or email ach@achildshope.com.
+If you’re asking, “If my child is adopted, do I still have to pay child support?” please call our Pregnancy Hotline: (919) 971-4396, or Text: Pregnant to (919) 971-4396, or email ach@achildshope.com.

 Click a star near where you live on the NC map to see what counselor would be assigned to you